 Software vulnerabilities: Cybercriminals are experts at detecting security vulnerabilities in popular software programs and exploiting them to gain control of your system and initiate an attack.

-Implementing a comprehensive ransomware prevention and recovery strategy that includes these steps makes it harder for fraudsters to hijack control of your business—and easier to get back on track if a breach occurs.
+Implementing a comprehensive ransomware prevention and recovery strategy that includes the following steps can make it harder for fraudsters to hijack control of your business—and easier to get back on track if a breach occurs.

 Regularly back up your data: Backups may be the best way to restore your data.
-But avoid connecting your backups to the computers or networks they’re backing up.
-Instead, physically store them offline.
-Also, periodically test your backups to ensure they’re working.
+Once backups of your data are created, remember to physically store them offline and disconnect them from the computer or network you’re backing up.
+You may want to consider periodically testing your backups to ensure they’re working.

 Conduct training sessions: Your employees may be the weakest link in your security system.
 Educate them throughout the year about ransomware and develop ongoing awareness exercises, such as email phishing simulations.